Are you ready for college-level Math and English?

 ENGL 151 is a college-level writing course where students compose and revise expository writings.
 Through a series of primarily text-based writing assignments, the course reinforces and stresses the further development of critical reading and thinking, ethical reasoning, the writing process, and information literacy.

 Students will compose and revise essays totaling 3,500 words, minimum.
 The course reinforces and stresses the further development of critical reading and thinking, ethical reasoning, the writing process, and information literacy.

 ENGL 098 is designed to support students in ENGL 151, the college-level writing course.
 The ENGL 098 class will meet for 50 minutes once per week after ENGL 151.
 In this class, you will learn skills and techniques that will help you complete ENGL I assignments with more clarity and support.
 ENGL 098 is taken in the same semester as English I instead of taking a developmental course prior to enrolling in English I.

 Students will review proper usage of word processing and the Internet, locate viable electronic sources, and compose and edit at least 1,000 words or written essay work.

-If your overall high school GPA is below a 2.5 (below 75% or C+), you should consider enrolling in ENGL 151/ENGL 098.
-Students are encouraged to utilize Writing Services for additional help and guidance with reading and writing.
+If your overall high school GPA is below 2.5 (below 75% or C+), you should consider enrolling in ENGL 151/ENGL 098.
+Students are encouraged to utilize The Writing Center for additional help and guidance with reading and writing.

-An alternative to enrolling in ENGL151/098 is to enroll in ENGL 151 and commit to utilizing Writing Services for additional help and guidance with your reading and writing.
+An alternative to enrolling in ENGL151/098 is to enroll in ENGL 151 and commit to utilizing The Writing Center for additional help and guidance with your reading and writing.

 Students who have an overall high school GPA equal to or greater than 2.5 (75% or C+), or who have a GED, should consider enrolling in ENGL 151.
 Students who feel confident in their reading and writing skills developed through life and/or professional experiences should also consider enrolling in ENGL 151.